Ecocraft-2022/GigaBlockIncorporated/README.md

-Local Pollution is calculated on certain events - when player plants a tree, when player changes a region, and when furance is burning.
+Local Pollution is calculated on certain events - when player plants a tree, when player changes a region, and when furnace is burning.
 Local pollution can be changed by the player it can be [increased](#increase-pollution) and [decreased](#decrease-pollution) by certain player actions.
 Players should control pollution level because it can affect them.
 It can by negative thus it can lover pollution level in region below base value.

 <div id="pollution-bar"/>